Agreements and FAQs

 Where can I learn more about the GFS survey questions and how the survey was developed?

-To learn more about the development of the survey please review the Questionnaire Development Report, Methodology Report, and Translation Document
+To learn more about the development of the survey please review the Questionnaire Development Report, Methodology Report, Translation Document, and Supplemental Methodology Report

 What is the distribution of participants across countries?